 Usually, this happens with a friend or family member.
 While they’re not technically assuming your loan, they are purchasing your car with their own loan.

-There are also several websites available for people trying to get rid of their car leases.
-Someone might want to take over your car’s lease payments in order to avoid a down payment on their own lease, or to try a car out for a shorter time period.
+There are also several websites available for people trying to get out of a car lease.
+Someone might want to take over your car’s lease payments in order to avoid a down payment on their own lease.
+Or they may want to try a car out for a shorter time period.

 There are certain strings attached so you’ll need to research each individual site to find out what you’re most comfortable with.